Associate Professor Amanda Third

 1990, BA, Environmental Design (Architecture), University of Western Australia

 2015: Western Sydney University Excellence in University Engagement and Sustainability award

 2009: Medal for Early Career Research Achievement, Murdoch University

 2006: Chancellor's Commendation for Outstanding Doctoral Research, Curtin University

-Third, A 2014, Gender and the political: deconstructing the female terrorist (opens in a new window), Palgrave Macmillan.
+Third, A 2014, Gender and the political: deconstructing the female terrorist (opens in a new window), Palgrave Macmillan, New York.